 Their low profile allows you to have a thermal mass electric system or directly use under the door finishes.
 The heating cables which you lay in loops over the floor area provide the heat needed by the system.

-Laying of insulation board under the heating cable enhance the energy efficiency of the system.
+Laying of the insulation board under the heating cable enhances the energy efficiency of the system.
 The availability of the thermostat helps in controlling the room temperature of the system.

 Installing this system in your room implies that you don’t have to use an additional heat source.
 The electric underfloor heating system is ideal for renovations and building extensions.